CLASSIFIED DOSSIER: EYES ONLY

 Expert Witness: A Review of the MIT Digital Supply Chain Program

 After studying the MIT Digital Supply Chain Management course, my analysis reveals that its content is not only highly modern but serves as a powerful strategic complement to traditional functional certifications.
 The central pillar of the course is the Digital Supply Chain Transformation (DSCT) framework.
 This model is exceptionally relevant because it champions a vision-led approach, mandating the alignment of three structural levers: Digital Capabilities, Supply Chain Processes, and the Ecosystem of actors.
-This structure provides a robust defense against "Technocentrism" - the common but fatal error of leading a transformation with technology rather than strategy.
+This structure provides a robust defence against "Technocentrism"—the common but fatal error of leading a transformation with technology rather than strategy—a mistake I have witnessed slow down major initiatives in both the public sector and large infrastructure projects.

 The course delves into several advanced concepts that define a future-ready supply chain: